 I hadn’t planned on having a sugar cookie baking marathon this week, but I was tired of chocolate and felt like experimenting.
-Specifically, I wanted to see if using Wondra in cut-out cookies would make a difference.
+Specifically, I wanted to see if using Wondra quick dissolving flour in sugar cookies would make a difference.
 The answer?
-Well, I think it was yes!
+Well, I think it is yes!

 The dough is impossible to roll because it is so dry and crumbly.
 You have to pat it out onto parchment paper, chill and cut, which in my opinion is even simpler than rolling.
 You do have to allow for at least an hour of chill time — preferably more, as the cookies taste better when made with dough that’s chilled overnight.